Spicy Smoked Queso Dip

 melted smoked queso in a foil pan

-Mac’s Tips & Tricks
+Mac’s Pro Tips

-Foil Pans: I like disposable foil pans because 1.
+• Foil Pans: I like disposable foil pans because 1.
 You can cook in and serve from the same pan!
-2. They typically come with lids so they’re easy to transport and store leftovers.
+2. They typically come with lids, so they’re easy to transport and store leftovers.
 Cover with foil before sealing with the lid for extra protection!

 a hand dipping a tortilla chip in to the queso